MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-kbugcheck_reason_callback_routine.md

 ## -remarks

-For information about how to implment this callback routine, see <a href="https://docs.microsoft.com/windows-hardware/drivers/kernel/writing-a-bug-check-callback-routine">Writing a Bug Check Callback Routine</a>.
+For information about how to implement this callback routine, see <a href="https://docs.microsoft.com/windows-hardware/drivers/kernel/writing-a-bug-check-callback-routine">Writing a Bug Check Callback Routine</a>.

 ## -see-also

 <a href="https://msdn.microsoft.com/library/windows/hardware/ff551839">KBUGCHECK_ADD_PAGES</a>